FreeZmaR/go-project-layout/readme.md

  - Clear description of the project's domain area
  - No need to worry about errors with cyclic imports
  - Support for modularity
- - Ease to use
+ - Easy to use

 ## Project Structure

-I like to split the project into several layers, each of which has its own responsibilities and boundaries.
+I like splitting the project into several layers, each of them has own responsibilities and boundaries.

-For me, any projects have the main layers:
+For me, any project has three main layers:
   - `CMD` - entry point for the application, in this layer we describe how to run the application
-  - `Internal` - the main layer of the application, in this layer we describe the domain area and business logic of the application/s
+  - `Internal` - the main layer of the application, in this layer we describe the domain area and business logic of the application's
-  - `Config` - the layer of the application that is responsible for the configuration of the application/s, I call this layer as *house foundation*
+  - `Config` - the layer of the application that is responsible for the configuration of the application's, I call this layer *foundation*

     I want to pay attention to the fact that the project structure is not a dogma, it is just a recommendation.

-In *layer relationship diagram* you can see that project structure has boundaries between layers and what is it knowing about each other.
+In *layer relationship diagram* you can see that the project structure has boundaries between layers and layers can address to each other.

-`CMD` layer knows about `Internal` and `Config` layers, `Internal` layer knows only about `Config` layer. `Config` layer knows nothing about other layers.
+`CMD` layer contact with `Internal` and `Config` layers, `Internal` layer contact only with `Config` layer. `Config` layer does not contact with other layers.

 **Layer relationship diagram:**
 ```mermaid